dejison/Middlesex-MSc-Assignments-on-Cybercrime-and-Digital-Investigation/03-Blockchain-Anatomy-and-Analysis/01_case-study/README.md

 # Case Study
-This folder contains the case study report and presentation.
+This folder contains the case study report, contemporaneous note and presentation.

 ## Methodology Overview